amol-srivastava/amol-srivastava/README.md

 Finance|Tech
 ----------------------------------

- am a senior at Rutgers University, majoring in Computer Science, with a strong focus on software engineering, data analysis, and financial technology.
+I am a senior at Rutgers University, majoring in Computer Science, with a strong focus on software engineering, data analysis, and financial technology.
 My expertise lies in developing scalable systems, analyzing complex datasets, and leveraging machine learning to drive actionable insights.
 With a keen interest in finance and quantitative modeling, I have worked on predictive analytics and financial algorithms that enhance decision-making processes.

 Beyond my technical expertise, I am passionate about the intersection of finance and technology.
 Whether it’s optimizing trading strategies, automating financial reports, or building robust fintech solutions, I am always eager to solve industry challenges with cutting-edge technology.